-Dr. Dennis E. Hruby - Chief Scientific Officer
+Dennis E. Hruby - Chief Scientific Officer

-On January 22, 2007, we entered into an amended and restated employment agreement with Dr. Dennis E. Hruby, our Chief Scientific Officer which replaced his prior employment agreement.
+On January 22, 2007, we entered into an amended and restated employment agreement with Dr. Dennis E. Hruby, our Chief Scientific Officer, which replaced his prior employment agreement.
 The current employment agreement expires on January 22, 2010.
-Pursuant to the employment agreement, we agree to pay to Dr. Hruby an annual base salary of \$250,000, subject to any cost of living adjustments as may be approved by our Board, and an annual cash bonus of no less than twenty-five percent (25%) and no more than fifty percent (50%) of Dr. Hruby's base salary.
-Dr. Hruby is also eligible to receive such additional bonus payments (in either cash or stock options) as may be approved by our Board in its sole discretion.
+Pursuant to his employment agreement, we agree to pay to Dr. Hruby an annual base salary of \$250,000, subject to any cost of living adjustments as may be approved by our Board of Directors, and an annual cash bonus of no less than twenty-five percent (25%) and no more than fifty percent (50%) of Dr. Hruby's base salary.
+Dr.

+Hruby is also eligible to receive such additional bonus payments (in either cash or stock options) as may be approved by our Board of Directors in its sole discretion.
 We may terminate his employment agreement (with or without cause), provided that upon any termination by us without cause (including, without limitation, termination without cause upon a change in control), or termination by Dr. Hruby for good reason, we will be obligated to continue to pay Dr. Hruby's base salary for two years, and all stock options and other stock-based grants to Dr. Hruby shall immediately and irrevocably vest and become exercisable upon the date of termination and shall remain exercisable for a period of not less than two (2) years from the date of termination.
+On March 11, 2009, we amended Dr. Hruby's employment agreement whereby we agreed to pay Dr. Hruby an annual base salary of \$275,000, subject to any cost of living adjustments as may be approved by our Board of Directors, and an annual cash bonus of no less than \$75,000 and no more than \$150,000.
+In addition, unless either party provides notice of its desire not to renew the Hruby Employment Agreement thirty (30) days prior to the expiration of the thencurrent term, the employment Agreement shall automatically renew for additional one (1) year periods.
+In the event that Dr. Hruby's employment is not renewed by SIGA upon the expiration of its term, Dr. Hruby will receive severance in an amount equal to his annual base salary at the time of such non-renewal.
+The agreement also provides that Dr. Hruby shall report to the Board of Directors, SIGA's Chief Executive Officer or any other executive officer in a position senior to him.
+All other material terms of the original employment agreement remain unchanged.